-Each year there is a new strain of flu and the press says each year that "it's the worst flu season ever", stirring up a lot of fear and panic in everybody.
-There are some pointers that I wanted to share with you to help protect you and your family - to help keep you healthy in the first place.
-(These tips were written during the Coronavirus of 2020, although they apply to any virus, illness, or flu season.
-PLEASE SEE THE INFORMATION BELOW FOR UP-DATED INFORMATION ON THE CORONAVIRUS.)
+There are some pointers that I wanted to share with you to help protect you and your family – to help keep you healthy in the first place.
+(These tips were written during the Coronavirus of 2020, although they apply to any virus, illness, or flu season.)

 1) Your state of mind.
-Fear helps to attract to you whatever you're holding fear about.
+Fear helps to attract to you whatever you’re feeling fear about.
 It makes you more vulnerable, open and susceptible to it.
-When people think of a thing, they take on the energy of the thing.
-My advice is to be aware of the situation, take all steps that you can take to avoid or prevent the situation, and then don't give it any more energy than that.
+When people think of a thing, they take on the energy of that thing.
+My advice is to be aware of the situation, take all steps that you can take to avoid or prevent the situation, and then don’t give it any more energy than that.
 Stay out of fear.
-Don't listen to the news telling us how bad it is, how many cases that are out there and how "horrible" it is.
-That really doesn't help keep us healthy to hear that - just the opposite actually, as it keeps us in fear and in greater danger of actually getting sick because we've energetically connected to it.
-Do all that you can do to keep yourself and your family healthy, take all of your "due-diligence" action steps to stay healthy, and then just KNOW that you and your family are fine, and don't give it any more energy than necessary.
+Don’t listen to the news telling us how bad it is, how many cases that are out there and how “horrible” it is.
+That really doesn’t help keep us healthy to hear that – just the opposite actually, as it keeps us in fear and in greater danger of actually getting sick because we’ve energetically connected to it.
+Do all that you can do to keep yourself and your family healthy, take all of your “due-diligence” action steps to stay healthy, and then just KNOW that you and your family are fine, and don’t give it any more energy than necessary.

 2) The most important thing to keep yourselves healthy is frequent hand washing with soap and warm/hot water.
-(It does not have to be anti-bacterial soap and the water doesn't have to be so hot that it burns you.)
+(It does not have to be anti-bacterial soap and the water doesn’t have to be so hot that it burns you.)
 Be sure to get the backs of your hands, inbetween your fingers, and under your nails.
-Think the "Happy Birthday to You" song in your head while you're washing and wash the entire length of the song, and you're good! <thumbs up!>
+Think the “Happy Birthday to You” song in your head while you’re washing and wash the entire length of the song, and you’re good!

 4) Clean your cell phone.
-There are tons of cooties on them.
+There are tons of cooties and germs on them.
 Cell phones, computers, and other surfaces that you or others touch frequently can harbor bacteria and viruses for up to 48 hours.
 You can easily clean your phone with a disinfectant wipe or an antibacterial microfiber cloth and spray cleanser suited for your device.
-Avoid using someone else's devices too.
+Avoid using someone else’s devices too.

-5) Use a hand sanitizer when you can't wash your hands.
-Use it after touching menus, door handles, computer screens, touch screens and buttons at the ATM or grocery store (especially at a pharmacy where the sick people go!), the pen at the pharmacy where you have to sign for medication pick-up, or anything that another person might have touched.
-Stay hypervigilant with this - out of due-diligence, not out of fear.
+5) Use a hand sanitizer when you can’t wash your hands.
+Use it after touching menus, door handles, elevator buttons, computer screens, touch screens and buttons at the ATM or grocery store (especially at a pharmacy where the sick people go!), the pen at the pharmacy where you have to sign for medication pick-up, or anything that another person might have touched.
+Stay hypervigilant with this – out of due-diligence, not out of fear.
 Your intention is important.

 6) Do not touch your eyes, inside of your nose, or your mouth unless your hands are clean.

-7) Keep your sinuses moist.
-Dry air can cause dry sinuses.
-Keeping your nasal passages moist can help prevent symptoms such as pain and nose bleeds, and can even help prevent colds and sinus infections.
 You can use a saline nasal spray or wash every day, or you can use a neti pot and make you own saline solution.
 THIS LINK will give you detailed instructions on how to use a neti pot and how to make your own saline solution.
-(I don't recommend using a neti pot every day as it can dry out your sinuses.
+(I don’t recommend using a neti pot every day as it can dry out your sinuses.
 You can rub a thin layer of Healing Salve in your nostrils or some coconut or olive oil to prevent dryness.)
-You can also use humidifiers to keep the air in your environment moist.
-Be sure they are cleaned well between seasons by running distilled vinegar and water through the system before using, otherwise you may just be spraying pathogens into the air.
-Fill the water tank with a cup of vinegar and a gallon of water.
-Plug it in outside and let the humidifier run for an hour.
-After an hour, pour out the remaining liquid from the tank, rinse it with clean water, then fill it with clean water and run the humidifier for another hour.
-You're good to go!
-I find using humidifiers especially helpful when the air is dry and cold, like at night.

 8) Be sure to get as much sleep and rest as you can.
 A depleted body is more susceptible to illness than a strong body is.
 (That said though, there are plenty of sleep-deprived parents out there who stay healthy because they have to!)
-Adequate sleep, healthy foods, clean water and good hydration all go towards a healthy body and strong immune system.
-Here is information on Herbs for Sleep & Relaxation.

 9) Stress also depletes the body.
 This is a tough one to get around sometimes, but things like taking a walk in nature, doing meditation daily (even 5 minutes a day makes a difference), deep breathing, or doing a very loud and unrestrained sigh lets a lot of stress out of the body.
-A big loud AHHHHHHH!
+A big loud AHHHHHHH as you exhale!
 Let yourself be as loud as you want.
 Try it now and see how it makes you feel!
 Feel free to do it as much as you like!
-You can think of your own ways of reducing stress that work for you and do those.
-Herbs can also help.
-See the link for the sleep and relaxation herbs in #8 above.

-10) Keep in mind that the thoughts that you think also play a part in how strong or weak that you feel, and in turn - are.
-Think positive thoughts - feel strong and healthy.
-Think fearful or negative thoughts - feel weak and beat down.
+10) Keep in mind that the thoughts that you think also play a part in how strong or weak that you feel, and in turn – are.
+Think positive thoughts – feel strong and healthy.
+Think fearful or negative thoughts – feel weak and beat down.
 This is an over-simplification, but you get the general point.
-This is probably one of the most important factors in staying healthy though.
-Think you'll get sick and you will.
-You can literally talk yourself into being sick.
-Think you'll stay healthy and you will there too!

 11) If you have to fly, do these things: